Antiguo Cuartel Militar Español de Ponce

-The Antiguo Cuartel Militar Español de Ponce or "El Castillo" (English: Old Spanish Military Headquarters in Ponce or "The Castle") is the only structure directly related to the events of the land defense of Puerto Rico during the 1898 American invasion of the Island.
+The Antiguo Cuartel Militar Español de Ponce or El Castillo ('Old Spanish Military Headquarters in Ponce' or 'The Castle') is the only structure directly related to the events of the land defense of Puerto Rico during the 1898 American invasion of the Island.
 The historic building dates from 1894 and is located on Calle Castillo in Ponce, Puerto Rico, in the city's historic district.
 The structure was listed on the U.S. National Register of Historic Places on 14 May 1987.

 History

 "El Castillo", as this building is commonly known, was built in 1894 by the Spanish Royal Corps of Engineers as general headquarters for the Spanish military garrison stationed in Ponce.
 Since 1898, when Puerto Rico became a possession of the United States, this structure has served various purposes, first as courthouse and later as district jailhouse.
 It was being used as a district jail house in 1987.
 In the late 1980s, it ceased to be used as a district jail, was reconditioned, and in 1992 it was inaugurated as the headquarters of the Ponce School of Fine Arts, which is its role.

 The building was designed by the Spanish Royal Corps of Engineers.
 The architecture consists of 19th Century Civil Architecture.
 It is one of the largest Neoclassic Isabelino civil architecture structures built in Ponce during the 19th century.
 Its sober exterior walls help express its intended original use.
 The building played a significant role in law enforcement during the last years of the Spanish colonial rule for southern Puerto Rico and has played a significant role for both law enforcement and judicial purposes since then.